- What is a UEN in Singapore?

 Can a business have more than one UEN?

-No. The authorized issuing agency only issues ONE official UEN, and this is the UEN required for all official transactions.
+No. The authorized issuing agency only issues ONE official UEN, which is the UEN required for all official transactions.

 How do I find out whether my business has an existing UEN or has to obtain a new one?